UTXOnly/SNMP_sandbox/README.md

 - [ ] Add functionality for SNMP `v3`
 - [ ] Add SNMP trap functionality
 - [ ] Automatically assign ip addresses and snmp profiles if not using single snmprec
+- [ ] Change `run.sh` script for converting MIB to snmprec to a python script, add to main menu
 - [X] Add autodiscovery functionality
 - [X] Create conversion program to translate `snmpwalk` output to `.snmprec` format